racquellemoine/Cellphone-Dodgem/README.md

 # Project 2: Cellphone Dodgem

 ## Citation and License
-This project belongs to Department of Computer Science, Columbia University.
+This project belongs to the Department of Computer Science, Columbia University.
 It may be used for educational purposes under Creative Commons **with proper attribution and citation** for the author TA **Smrithi Prakash, and the Instructor, Prof. Kenneth Ross**.

 ## Summary